This post may contain affiliate links.

 Here are some of my favorite modern jelly roll quilts:

 Here’s a simple – but beautiful! – jelly roll quilt pattern that I’d recommend to beginners.
-It’s a fun, fast, patchwork pattern that is definetly precut-friendly!
+It’s a fun, fast, patchwork pattern that is definitely precut-friendly!

 This jelly roll-friendly quilt pattern is good for beginners and experts alike.
 It’s easy to piece and a lot of fun!
 This fun and modern pattern goes together quickly, especially because you’ll be strip piecing short cuts of fabric.